 P2RY1 activity is required for spontaneous activity in vivo at P1 After the first postnatal week, spontaneous activity in the IC is sensitive to acute inhibition of P2RY1 (Babola et al., 2020).
 To determine whether P2RY1 is required for spontaneous activity in newborn animals, we performed time-lapse imaging of spontaneous activity in IC before and after acute injection MRS2500 (or vehicle) into the intraperitoneal space.
 Following MRS2500 injection, there was a significant decrease in the frequency (4.7 ± 0.9 events per minute in control, 2.49 ± 0.5 events per minute in MRS2500, Student’s t-test with Bonferroni correction, t(6) = 4.07, p = 0.01), but not the amplitude (0.077 ± 0.005 DF/F in control, 0.079 ± 0.005 DF/F in MRS2500, Student’s t-test with Bonferroni correction t(6) = 0.33, p = 0.76), of spontaneous Ca2+ transients (Figure 10D,F,G).
 In contrast, there were no significant changes in the frequency (Student’s t-test with Bonferroni correction t(7) = 0.52, p = 0.62) or amplitude (Student’s t-test with Bonferroni correction t(7) = 2.07, p = 0.08) after injection of vehicle (Figure 10B,E,G).

-(Wang et al., 2012)Administration of MRS2500 did not alter the frequency or duration of retinal wave-induced activity in the SC (Figure 10G), suggesting the effects observed in IC are due to manipulation of P2RY1 receptors in the cochlea rather than CNS (Delekate et al., 2014).
+In the CNS, astrocytes express functional purinergic receptors that, when activated, reduce local neuronal activity by enhancing K+ uptake (Wang et al., 2012).
+Because injections were systemic and the permeability of MRS2500 across the blood-brain-barrier is unknown, it is possible that a general suppression of neuronal activity could lead to the observed decrease in IC activity.
+However, administration of MRS2500 did not alter the frequency or duration of retinal wave-induced activity in the SC (Figure 10G), suggesting the effects observed in IC are due to selective manipulation of P2RY1 receptors in the auditory system.
 These in vivo results provide further evidence that P2Y1 autoreceptors within the cochlea initiate spontaneous bursts of neural activity in developing auditory centers from birth until the onset of hearing.

 Alpha 9-containing nicotinic acetylcholine receptors modulate bilateral activity patterns in IC